hugo-apero/hugo-apero-docs/content/collection/things/_index.md

 show_post_date: false
 show_disqus_comments: false # see disqusShortname in site config

+# for list-sidebar layout
+sidebar:
+  title: Collect your Collections
+  description: |
+    Customize your collections.
+Even this sidebar offers a ton of customizations.

+    Check out the _index.md file in the /collection folder to edit this content.
+  author: "The R Markdown Team @RStudio"
+  text_link_label: Subscribe via RSS
+  text_link_url: /index.xml
+  show_sidebar_adunit: true # show ad container

 # set up common front matter for all pages in series
 cascade:
   layout: single-series